Dr Eamon Grattan-Smith

 Lisa sets the expectations of care and encourages the whole team to be looking out for even the smallest problems in our patient care.
 Our nurses are encouraged to be vigilant and speak up early if a patient’s condition is deteriorating.
 At hand over periods, the nursing staff problem-solve any difficult cases as well as discussing how challenging cases have been resolved.

 Lisa and her team are looking after the care and well being of the pets that you have entrusted to Pittwater Animal Hospital.
 They are in good hands.

-– Genevieve has been working at Pittwater Animal Hospital for over 10 years.
+– Genevieve is a highly qualified senior veterinary nurse.
+Gen has been working at Pittwater Animal Hospital for over 10 years.
 She is the quiet achiever of the practice.
 When you ask Gen to do something you know it will get done.
 Gen is a local Narrabeen girl and not a day goes by when someone she knows doesn’t come in.
 It is great having Genevieve on the team.
 She looks after our client and patients with a superior level of care and a minimum of fuss.
 We hope she stays forever!

-– Ella is one of our fully trained nurses and a valuable member of the team.
-After many years working at Dee Why Vets Ella made the transition to Pittwater a few years ago.
-Ella gives an excellent level of care to our in patients and is very knowledgeable on reception.
+– Ella is part of our senior nursing team along with Lisa and Gen. Ella helps with the organisation of the hospital including co-ordinating all our student volunteers.
+Another local Northern Beaches lady, Ella gives an excellent level of care to our in patients and is very knowledgeable on reception.
 We know that Ella will always be looking out for your pet’s best interest.